 Where is Mobile Black Spot Coverage?(external link) — Crown Infrastructure Partners

 What mobile coverage is currently available

 Mobile coverage currently covers areas where over 95% of New Zealanders live and work.
-However, our geographic coverage is currently sitting at around 50%.
+However, our geographic coverage was sitting at around 50%.

 Deployment under MBSF is expected to increase geographic mobile coverage by 20-30%, up from 50%.